 A Nightmare on Elm Street 4: The Dream Master

-While Dream Warriors may be the most beloved, Dream Master is the most financially successful movie in the Elm Street franchise and is the thing that turned Freddy into a massive pop culture icon.
+While Dream Warriors may be the most beloved, Dream Master is the most financially successful movie in the Elm Street franchise and is the film that turned Freddy into a massive pop culture icon.
 For some, it’s the start of a decline into a more cartoony version of Freddy, but that’s a Catch 22, because it’s that overexposure that led so many of us to discover Freddy in the first place.

 Friday the 13th Part 2